-The first thing to remember when you’re called for the travel nurse Interview is interviewing the facility as much as the manager is interviewing you.
-You want your travel contract to be a good fit for you, and in order to get the best results, you must ask questions.
+The first thing to remember about travel nurse interviews is that this is the time to interview the facility just as much as it is the time for them to interview you.
+You want your travel contract to be a good fit, and in order to get the best results, you must ask questions.

 Who is Interviewing You?

 Every nurse manager and hospital will have a slightly different process for a travel nurse interview.
 Ask about the interviewer’s job position and title.
 If the person interviewing you can’t answer all your questions, it is okay to ask for an email contact who can get you the answers you need.

 As crazy as it sounds, some hospitals have started to skip travel nursing interviews altogether.
 Instead, they rely on their resume screening process to determine if a travel nurse is qualified.
 In these instances, you may receive what is known as an “auto offer.”
 This is an offer for a contract without any contact with the hospital.

 It is perfectly okay to accept an auto offer if it feels right for you.
 However, if you have specific concerns or questions you want answered before accepting, be sure to ask if there is a way to connect with someone in the unit before signing your contract.
 Usually, a nurse manager is happy to answer questions to help make sure the unit is a good fit.

 Travel Nurse Interview – Questions to Ask a Nurse Manager